splunkdevabhi/SplunkModularInputsPythonFramework/README.md

 ## Splunk Python Modular Inputs v1.0

+# IMPORTANT NOTE :

+Although this framework is fully functional and stable, since it was released Splunk have now created their own Python Modular Inputs librarys.
+So I recommend that you use the formally Splunk developed and supported offering that can be found here : http://dev.splunk.com/view/python-sdk/SP-CAAAER3

 ## Overview

 This is a simple template based framework for building <a href="http://docs.splunk.com/Documentation/Splunk/latest/AdvancedDev/ModInputsIntro">Splunk Modular Inputs</a> in Python